jesse2you/RelationTrack/replit.md

 ✅ **Cost-Optimized** - Designed to stay within $10-20/month target
 ✅ **Mobile-Responsive** - Full mobile support with collapsible sidebar (PhoneSyncGo)
 ✅ **MeetingMate Organization** - Tasks, meetings, and schedules management
+✅ **Conversational Organization** - Create tasks/meetings by talking: "Schedule a meeting tomorrow at 2pm"
 ✅ **Real-time Streaming** - See AI responses as they're generated
 ✅ **Conversation History** - All chats saved in database
 ✅ **Agent Transparency** - See which agent responded with model badges